Troubleshooting¶

 Verify sync configuration¶

-# Check if sync config exists
+# Check if sync config exists on the persistent disk

-docker exec obsidian-palace ls -la /data/vault/.obsidian/
+docker exec obsidian-palace ls -la /root/.config/obsidian-headless

 # List available vaults (to find or verify your vault ID)